MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/attaching-to-a-virtual-machine--kernel-mode-.md

     **Set-VMComPort –VMName TestVM 1 \\\\.\\pipe\\TestPipe**

+3. Once the debugger is attached and running, stop and cold start the VM to activate the COM ports in the VM.
+The emulated UARTS aren’t available for debugging unless at least one is actually configured with a pipe name and they cannot be hot-added.

+4. Re-enable secure boot, once you are done updating the configuration changes.

-For more information, see [Generation 2 Virtual Machine Overview](http://go.microsoft.com/fwlink/p/?Linkid=331326).
+For more information about Generation 2 VMs, see [Generation 2 Virtual Machine Overview](http://go.microsoft.com/fwlink/p/?Linkid=331326).

 ## <span id="Remarks"></span><span id="remarks"></span><span id="REMARKS"></span>Remarks